grpc/grpc-go/README.md

 ------------

 grpc-java requires Netty 5, which is still in flux.
-The version we need can be found in the lib/netty submodule:
+The version we need can be found in the lib/netty submodule, which requires Maven 3.2 or higher to build:
 ```
 $ git submodule update --init
 $ cd lib/netty